bitrix24/b24restdocs/api-reference/crm/contacts/custom-form/crm-contact-details-configuration-get.md

 >  - Any user has the right to access their own and shared settings
 >  - Only an administrator has the right to access others' settings

-This method retrieves the settings for contact cards: it reads the personal settings of the specified user or the shared settings defined for all users.
+The method retrieves the settings for contact cards: it reads the personal settings of the specified user or the shared settings defined for all users.

 ## Method Parameters